th2-net/th2-common-j/README.md

     * --rabbitConfiguration - path to json file with RabbitMQ configuration
     * --messageRouterConfiguration - path to json file with configuration for MessageRouter
     * --grpcRouterConfiguration - path to json file with configuration for GrpcRouter
-    * --cradleConfiguration - path to json file with configuration for Cradle.
+    * --cradleConfiguration - path to json file with configuration for Cradle
     * --customConfiguration - path to json file with custom configuration
     * --dictionariesDir - path to directory which contains files with encoded dictionaries
     * --prometheusConfiguration - path to json file with configuration for prometheus metrics server